rbowen/whosthat/README.md

 Ok, go.

-whoworkson <name>
+### whoworkson <name>

 Will look for either a SERVICE or a PROJECT called *name* and tell you who works on that.

+### addwho

 addwho --name "Barney Rubble" --alias brubble or addwho -n "Barney Rubble" -a brubble

-Adds a new record for that invidual
+Adds a new record for that invidual, and then opens it in $EDITOR for further details. `alias` is usually an email address, and is used as the name of the data file, so must be unique.

-editwho brubble
+### editwho brubble

-Edit their data file.
+Edit their data file in $EDITOR

 ## TODO